HGHimself/15_puzzle/README.md

 # Searcher.rb

 Here I just created a class that holds the code that is tree search oriented.
 The search_graph method is specific to my Depth first search algorithm.
 Other than that, the other methods should work for any algorithm being used.
-Maybe the expand method needs to be dirrefent because that add and removes nodes to the fringe(I have it LIFO if it works like I expect it to)
+Maybe the expand method needs to be dirrefent because that add and removes nodes to the fringe(I have it LIFO if it works like I expect it to).
+This section of the project was completed by HG King.

+# SearchIDS.rb

+This class holds the code that handles the iterative deepening search, and pulls in information from Fringe and Node.
+This section of the project was completed by Olivia Ledford.

 # Fringe.rb and Node.rb